KludDesign/light-scale-module/README.md

 Each three Arduino slaves are connected to the Arduino master via A4 and A5 plug, get and treat the data before transmitting into bits.

 ### PCB
-A personnal PCB are build in order to connect 72 leds.
+A personnal PCB are build from Altium Designer software, in order to connect 72 leds.
 To light-up as much needed leds with enought Arduino output, 9 shift registers 74hc595 (https://www.sparkfun.com/products/10680) are connected in serie.